-My research interests centre around Social Epistemology, Philosophy of Mind, and History of philosophy (I have a specific expertise in Ancient Greek philosophy).
-This includes interest in philosophy of emotions, ancient and contemporary theories of mind and knowledge, 4EA cognition, feminist epistemology philosophy, virtue epistemology, virtue ethics, and educational theories.
-I’m increasingly working on topics in applied epistemology, especially related to critical dialogue, and applied ethics, in particular on training compassion for the healthcare practitioners.
-I’m carrying on my research at the Eidyn Centre (http://eidyn.ppls.ed.ac.uk/person/dr-laura-candiotto).
+My research interests centre around Social Epistemology, Philosophy of Emotions, Philosophy of Mind, and History of philosophy (I have a specific expertise in Ancient Greek philosophy).
+This includes interest in 4EA cognition, feminist epistemology, virtue epistemology, ancient and contemporary theories of mind and knowledge, virtue ethics, and educational theories.
+I’m increasingly working on topics in applied epistemology, especially related to critical dialogue, and applied ethics, in particular on training compassion for the healthcare practitioners and theories of wellbeing.

 I teach “Philosophy of Well-Being” (undergraduate course), and I am one of the tutors for “Greats” (an undergraduate course dedicated to the philosophy of Plato, Aristotle, Descartes and Kant) and “Philosophy of Education”.
 I also teach philosophy of emotions to the PhD students (Proseminar).